-Opoku Onyinah (PhD) is the Chancellor of Pentecost University College, Accra, Ghana, where he also serves as the Chairman of the Church of Pentecost worldwide.
+Opoku Onyinah (PhD University of Birmingham) is the Chancellor of Pentecost University College, Accra, Ghana, where he also serves as the Chairman of the Church of Pentecost worldwide.
 He is a commissioner of World Mission and Evangelism of the World Council of Churches.
 He is also the Co-Chairman of Empowered21, Africa.

 The books he has authored include Pentecostal Exorcism: Witchcraft and Exorcism in Ghana (Blandford: Deo 2012) and Spiritual Warfare (Cleveland, Tennessee: CPT, 2012).
 He has also authored numerous articles in Theological Journals and chapters in books including “Principalities and powers” in Wonsuk Ma, Veli-Matti Karkkainen and J. Kwabena Asamoah Gyedu (eds.), Pentecostal Mission and Global Christianity.
 Oxford: Regnum Books , 2014.
 139-168; “The Move of the Spirit Around the World”.
 Transformation.
 Vol.22.
 (2013); “Deliverance as a Way of Confronting Witchcraft in Cotemporary Africa: Ghana as a Case Study”, in Veli-Matti Karkkainen (ed.), The Spirit in the World (Grand Rapids: Eerdmans, 2009) and “African Healing Communities” in Christopher Thomas (ed), Pentecostal Ecclesiology (2010).

 His research and writing interests focus on witchcraft, exorcism, healing, Pentecostalism and pastoral books for the church public consumption.